RomanArzumanyan/VALI/README.md

 # VALI

 VALI is a video analytics and processing project for python.
-VALI is a spin off from NVIDIA's VPF.
-It’s set of C++ libraries and Python bindings which provides full HW acceleration for video processing tasks such as decoding, encoding, transcoding and GPU-accelerated color space and pixel format conversions.
+It’s set of C++ libraries and Python bindings which provide full HW acceleration for video processing tasks such as decoding, encoding, transcoding and GPU-accelerated color space and pixel format conversions.

 VALI also supports DLPack and can share memory with all the modules which supports DLPack (e. g. share decoded surfaces with torch).